 The Sequoyah Book Award Program encourages the students of Oklahoma to read books of literary quality.
 Students in grades 3-5 who have read or listened to at least three (3) titles from the masterlist are eligible to vote for the Children's Sequoyah Book Award.

 With this award, Oklahoma honors the Native American leader Sequoyah for his unique achievement in creating the Cherokee syllabary.
 Sequoyah chose eighty-five symbols to represent all spoken sounds of the Cherokee language.
 In so doing, he created a way to preserve his people's language and culture.

 The books on the Sequoyah Masterlist are selected by the Sequoyah Reading Teams.
 Criteria for selections include: published three years prior to the award date, author lives in the United States, originality, literary quality, interest, appeal, and developmentally appropriate for the age level.

-The Media Specialist sponsors a Sequoyah Book Award Ice Cream Sundae Celebration each year in the spring to reward and showcase those students who participated in this program.
+The Media Specialist sponsors a Sequoyah Book Award Celebration each year to reward and showcase those students who participated in this program.
 Students who participate in this program will vote for their favorite Sequoyah book nominee and then pick a prize of their choosing from a large selection of prizes.

 In order to demonstrate that they have read the Sequoyah books, students will need to submit one artifact for each book.
 They may also opt to take a quiz (if available) or have an interview with the Media Specialist.
 Students will be offered a variety of creative ways to show their understanding of the books and hopes to use the artifacts for a special display in the media center.

 Below are the instructions for submitting artifacts.
 Additional questions might be ask about the artifact for further verification.